-The SKYPER® 42 LJ R driver core detects several error events on primary and secondary side.
+The SKYPER® 12 PV driver core detects several different error events on primary and secondary side.
 The driver's reaction on those events depends on the selected error mode, as described in chapter 4.8.
-The following table covers all possible error routine scenarios.
+The following table covers the possible error routine scenarios.

-Table 7: SKYPER® 42 LJ R Failure management Conditions Reaction Error event Occurrence CFG_ERR nERR_OUT Outputs Turn-off path Undervoltage of power supply primary side HIGH/LOW LOW immediately OFF and locked, immediately, until reset Standard nERR_IN at low-level primary side HIGH LOW immediately OFF, with next turn-off signal at the corresponding input Locked immediately OFF & locked until reset Standard LOW LOW immediately OFF and locked, immediately, until reset Standard Undervoltage of power supply secondary side HIGH LOW immediately OFF, with next turn-off signal at the corresponding input Locked immediately Soft Off affected channel Standard not affected channel OFF & locked until reset LOW LOW immediately OFF and locked, immediately, until reset Short circuit detection (DSCP) secondary side HIGH LOW immediately OFF, with next turn-off signal at the corresponding input Locked immediately Soft Off affected channel Standard not affected channel OFF & locked until reset LOW LOW immediately OFF and locked, immediately, until reset nERR_IN at low-level secondary side HIGH LOW immediately OFF, with next turn-off signal at the corresponding input Locked immediately OFF & locked until reset Soft Off affected channel Standard not affected channel LOW LOW immediately OFF and locked, immediately, until reset
+Table 7: SKYPE Table 7: SKYPER® 12 PV Failure management Conditions Reaction Error event Occurrence CFG_ERR nERR_OUT Outputs Turn-off path Undervoltage of power supply primary side HIGH/LOW LOW immediately OFF and locked, immediately, until reset Standard nERR_IN at low-level primary side HIGH LOW immediately OFF, with next turn-off signal at the corresponding input Locked immediately Standard OFF & locked until reset LOW LOW immediately OFF and locked, immediately, until reset Standard Undervoltage of power supply secondary side HIGH LOW immediately OFF, affected channel immediately; 2 nd channel with next turn- off signal at the corresponding input Locked immediately OFF & locked until reset Soft Off affected channel Standard not affected channel LOW LOW immediately OFF and locked, immediately, until reset Short circuit detection (DSCP) secondary side HIGH LOW immediately OFF, affected channel immediately; 2 nd channel with next turn- off signal at the corresponding input Locked immediately Soft Off affected channel Standard not affected channel OFF & locked until reset LOW LOW immediately OFF and locked, immediately, until reset nERR_IN at low-level secondary side HIGH LOW immediately OFF, affected channel immediately; 2nd channel with next turnoff signal at the corresponding input Locked immediately Soft Off affected channel Standard not affected channel 1000 LOW OFF and locked until reset LOW LOW immediately OFF and locked, immediately, until reset

-If the SKYPER® 42 LJ R driver has entered the error state, it must be reset before it can resume operation again.
+If the driver has entered the error state, it must be reset before the driver resumes to operation mode.
 The driver could be reset under the following conditions:

-- >30μs non-error condition (Reaction on customer side has to be done within that time)

-• >9 μ s no input signals at TOP_IN/BOT_IN (Customer confirms error)

-After completing the reset sequence the driver returns 'ready for operation' by setting the $nERR_OUT$ output to high-level.
+- >30μs non-error condition (Reaction on customer side should happen within that time) - $>9\mu s$ no input signals at TOP_IN/BOT_IN (Customer confirms error) After completing the reset sequence the driver returns 'ready for operation' by setting the $nERR_OUT$ output to high-level.

-If the driver was entering error state because of an externally reported error event by the controller via the $nERR_IN$ pin of the customer interface, the driver can be reset under the following conditions:
+If the driver has entered error state because of an externally reported error event by the controller via the driver's primary side nERR_IN pin, the driver can be reset under the following conditions:

-- > 30μs have elapsed until the external error event occurred - > 9μs and no input signals at TOP_IN/BOT_IN
+- > 30μs has elapsed until the external error event occurred - > 9μs no input signals at TOP_IN/BOT_IN

 In this particular case the driver is ready for operation again, if the nERR_OUT output is set to high-level by the driver and the external error signal is removed.
-This behaviour prevents deadlock situations, if several drivers are using the bi-directional HALT feature, as described in chapter 4.7.
+This behavior prevents deadlock situations, if several drivers are using the bi-directional HALT feature, as described in chapter 4.7.

-The behaviour of the driver on an error event is also shown in Figure 16.
-The red dotted lines mark the behaviour of the driver, if the error configuration pin CFG_ERR is connected to PWR_VS.
+The behavior of the driver on an error event is also shown in Figure 16.
+The red dotted lines show the behavior of the driver for the channel for which the error condition was not detected if the error configuration pin CFG_ERR is connected to PWR_VS.